 Saladmaster is a fine company with a fine product.
 Saladmaster uses field salespeople and sells on dinner parties, a very expensive merchandising method, adding 40% or more to the price.
-They use type 316 steel, we use type 304.
+We both use type 316 steel.
 One type has 2% more chromium, 2% less nickel, the other just reverses the %.
 Belkraft uses 7 ply, Saladmaster only 5 ply.
 The Saladmaster popper cannot be turned off and can be annoying.
 Belkraft uses a 3way whistle valve system that can be adjusted or turned off.

 We know our set is better!

 No. www.belkraft.com is run by a former Belkraft Canada sales person, a good one at that, who managed to register the name www.belkraft.com on the Internet.
 He does not have a legal entity and there is a court case ordering him to stop using that name.
 You may wish to verify this with the Ottawa Better Business Bureau.

 www.belkraftcookware.com enjoys an A+ rating (the highest possible) with the BBB.

 A. The vapor seal is designed to cook vegetables with 3 oz. of water or less.
 Reducing this to a quick rinse under the cold water tap as you get used to your stove and utensils.
 Scrub your vegetables, cut them up, place in the pan, turn on medium heat, wait for whistle /vent and reduce to low.
 The vapor seal is formed when the heat is reduced from medium to low.
 A ring of water will form between the pan and cover.
 The reduction of heat reduces the pressure inside the pan creating the vapor seal.
 This process allows you to cook foods quicker with less heat.